lepidus/dataversePlugin/README.md

 You have to indicate the full Dataverse URL repository where the research data will be deposited, for example: https://demo.dataverse.org/dataverse/anotherdemo

-The Terms of Use can be defined for each languange configurated in your application.
+The Terms of Use can be defined for each language configurated in your application.
+If you have questions about what they are, consult those responsible for the repository.

-**Important:** The _API Token_ belongs to a Dataverse account.
+**Important:** The _API Token_ belongs to a Dataverse user account.
 For more information on how to obtain the API token, see the [Dataverse User Guide](https://guides.dataverse.org/en/5.13/user/account.html#api-token).

-It is important to mention that the Dataverse account user will be included in the list of contributors of the datasets deposited by the plugin.
+It is important to mention that the Dataverse user account will be included in the list of contributors of the datasets deposited by the plugin (for more [information, see this discussion](https://groups.google.com/g/dataverse-community/c/Oo4AUZJf4hE/m/DyVsQq9mAQAJ)).

-Therefore, we recommend the creation of a specific user for the journal/preprint server, instead of using a person's personal account.
+Therefore, we recommend the creation of a specific user for the journal/preprint server, instead of using a person's personal account, because each deposit will be associated with that account.

 After filling in the fields, just confirm the action by clicking `Save`.
 The plugin will only work after filling in these data.